 Many of Deborah’s books have received awards and been published internationally.
-Her honors include the Children’s Literature Roundtables of Canada Information Book Award (won twice), the Green Prize for Sustainable Literature, and she was the finalist for the National Jewish Book Award for Children’s and Young Adult Literature.
+Her honors include twice winning the Children’s Literature Roundtables of Canada’s Information Book Award, winning the Green Prize for Sustainable Literature, and receiving the honor book distinction for the National Jewish Book Award for Children’s Literature.
 Her work has also been chosen for such lists as ALA’s Top Ten Best Environmental Books for Youth and IBBY’s Outstanding Books for Young People with Disabilities.

 Before she was an author, Deborah was a teacher and curriculum writer for the BC Ministry of Education.
 She says, “Although I’m not teaching anymore, I still feel like I’m talking to my students whenever I write a book.
 I love the process of trying to create something that young readers will find interesting.”

 Deborah was born in Moose Jaw, Saskatchewan and lives with her family in Vancouver, BC.